CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 **Drawing the Green Line**

-Fighting escalated to a point at which Cypriot forces accepted the British taking control of local troops.
-British Major General Young embarked on a set of discussions and concessions with Greek and Turkish National Contingents.
+By 1964, armed conflict between Greeks and Turks rose to a level of alarm that required UN intervention: sending peacekeeping forces to the island (to this day, the UN remains in Cyprus in one of its longest-ever peacekeeping missions).
+Despite efforts by the UN to control the fighting, tensions continued to rise and the Cypriot military eventually accepted intervention by the British as well.
+Their troops took control and oversight of local Cypriot and Turkish military units,and British Major General Young embarked on a set of discussions and concessions with Greek and Turkish National Contingents.
 Attempting to appease both sides, he began drawing a line on one of his maps of Cyprus to separate the Greek south from the Turkish north.
 General Young's selection of a green pencil was no random choice—blue and red were out of the question given that they were associated both with the British flag (the former enemy) and with the Greek and Turkish flags.
-Green was associated with military fortifications and was the most 'neutral' color choice.
+Green, he argued, was associated with military fortifications and was the most 'neutral' color choice.
 General Young went back and forth with Greek and Turkish representatives, erasing and re-drawing the line until both sides were in agreement.
 And just like that, the Green Line was born, and a country divided.
 Although the Green Line was meant to be a temporary step to restore peace between the two sides, it became a permanent and impassable part of the island after the Turkish Invasion of 1974.

 ![loss](/conflict_urbanism_sp2023/images/Cyprus/green line.jpg)